 Ride in the same direction as traffic:

 By law, you should ride in the same direction as automobile traffic.
-It is extremely dangerous to ride against traffic as people driving, especially at intersection and driveways, may not be looking for people riding bicycles the wrong direction.
+It is extremely dangerous to ride against traffic as people driving, especially at intersection and driveways, may not be looking for people riding bicycles in the wrong direction.

 Use hand signals:

 Hand signals tell people driving what they want to do.
 Signal for the left turn right turns, and when stopping or slowing down.

 Use the left turn lane to make a left turn and use the right turn lane to make a right turn.
 Move to the middle lane to go straight.